hms-dbmi/docker-images/deployments/irct/README.md

 ### Create Project Env File

 Either use the existing sample_project.env or create your own project environment variable file.
 Set values for keys with empty values.

+If you use your own project env file, update your .env file, and set the value for key "ENV_FILE" to the name of your project environment file.

 ```
 APPLICATION_NAME=